kelschbledsoe/kelschbledsoe.github.io/_posts/2024-12-30-mentoring.md

 I benefitted **immensely** throughout college and my career by kind people who were willing to lift me out of the barrel.
 I'm sure that as you read this, you can think of 5 people who have done that for you.
 I wanted to keep the chain going by mentoring a local high school group, specifically through Girls Who Code and CyberPatriots.
 Now, I know what you're thinking...
 "Gabby, you voluntarily spend your freetime with teenagers?"
 Yes.
 And it was one of the best decisions I've made in the last several years, because it fixed my mental blockade.

 ## Energy is contagious
 Both good vibes and bad vibes spread like wildfire.
 The tech industry, especially cybersecurity, can easily be dominated by _bad vibes_.
-Deadlines, breaches, red tape, on-call hours... this is why who you work with and for is vitally important.
+Deadlines, breaches, red tape, on-call hours... this is why who you work **with** and **for** is vitally important.

 A group of high school nerds is full of _good vibes_.
 This is their safe space, where they can be themselves with their friends.
 They're excited to be there, they're excited to have an adult who understands the "real world" (more on that later), and they're excited to learn "useful" things!
 No matter what was going on in my life, their energy lifted me up.
-These _good vibes_ were critical in getting out of my funk.
+These _good vibes_ were critical in me getting out of my funk.
 It allowed me to have a clear mind and calm energy when approaching any problems.

 ## You're the expert now
 As the designated adult who understands the "real world", I get asked a lot of random technical questions.